morganwu277/code_snippets/mysql.md

   SET UNIQUE_CHECKS = 0;
 ```

-and drop the transaction isolation guarantee to UNCOMMITTED: `SET SESSION tx_isolation='READ-UNCOMMITTED'`
+and drop the transaction isolation guarantee to RU level: `SET SESSION tx_isolation='READ-UNCOMMITTED'`
 and turn off the binlog with: `SET sql_log_bin = 0`
 And when you’re done, don’t forget to turn it back on with: